ChrickeR/chricker.github.io/_posts/assignments/2023-05-24-Digital_Awakening.md

 My personal journey of digital awakening has reinforced the significance of top management buy-in, interest, and understanding in achieving successful digital transformation.
 It is a journey that continues to evolve, as organizations across the globe navigate the challenges and opportunities presented by the digital age.

+As time progresses, it becomes evident that technology, systems, information, business capabilities, organization, and leadership should of-course reinforce one another rather than work against each other.
+So, which models align with each other, and which ones do not?
+So Architectural thinking and design span across everything.

 So, let us embark on this transformative journey together, fueled by the knowledge that the future belongs to those who wholeheartedly embrace the power of digital transformation.